-Although Microsoft supports Visual Studio Code on Windows 10, Windows 8.1, Windows 8 and Windows 7, some users of Windows 8.1/8/7 have encountered issues when using this software.
-One such issue is of Icons not displaying or appearing correctly or not appearing at all inside of Visual Studio Code.
+Although Microsoft supports Visual Studio Code on Windows 11/10, some users have encountered issues using this software.
+One such issue is Icons not displaying or appearing correctly or not appearing at all inside Visual Studio Code.
 Well, we have a workaround for that.

 Icons not showing in Visual Studio Code

 First of all, let us check why this error has occurred.
-This is so because Visual Studio Code uses SVG Icons and sometimes in Windows 7, Windows 8 or Windows 8.1 these SVG icons are not properly associated with the software.
+This is so because Visual Studio Code uses SVG Icons and sometimes these SVG icons are not properly associated with the software.
 To be precise, the operating system is not able to read and integrate the SVG icons for the software (in this case, Visual Studio Code).

 To fix this, we need to add extension association inside of the operating system as-